CEO and colleague looking at laptop to send secure communications

 Legal Services

-Compliance teams should collaborate with IT and security departments to make sure that BEC mitigation strategies meet both regulatory requirements and organisational risk management goals.
+Compliance teams should work closely with IT and security leaders to make sure cyber controls meet both regulatory and operational needs.

 Securing Email Threads to Prevent Impersonation

-Securing email threads between you and your customers is a critical step in defending against Business Email Compromise (BEC).
+Securing email threads between your team and customers is critical for preventing BEC.

-Secure email solutions with end-to-end encryption and multi-factor authentication (MFA) make it incredibly difficult for cybercriminals to impersonate either party.
+Secure email solutions with end-to-end encryption and multi-factor authentication (MFA) prevent impersonation by verifying identity at every step.

 ML Pro Mobile Challenges